Fridun/C-Raytracer/README.md

 I compile like this:
-gcc renderer.c -o renderer -lm
+gcc renderer_proto.c -o renderer -lm

 Then run ./renderer